timiagama/nigerian-mobile-validator/docs/project-structure.md

 ## Testing Infrastructure

-The project uses Jest for testing with a comprehensive test suite:
+The project uses Jest for testing with a comprehensive test suite providing over 150 tests:

 ### Test Types